Conformal weldings of random surfaces: SLE and the quantum gravity zipper

 We construct a conformal welding of two Liouville quantum gravity random surfaces and show that the interface between them is a random fractal curve called the Schramm-Loewner evolution (SLE), thereby resolving a variant of a conjecture of Peter Jones.
 We also demonstrate some surprising symmetries of this construction, which are consistent with the belief that (path-decorated) random planar maps have (SLE-decorated) Liouville quantum gravity as a scaling limit.
 We present several precise conjectures and open questions.

 \medbreak { \bf Acknowledgments.} For valuable insights, helpful conversations, and comments on early drafts, the author thanks Julien Dub\'edat, Bertrand Duplantier, Richard Kenyon, Greg Lawler, Jason Miller, Curtis McMullen, Steffen Rohde, Oded Schramm, Stanislav Smirnov, Fredrik Johansson Viklund, Wendelin Werner, and David Wilson.
 The author also thanks the organizers and participants of the PIMS 2010 Summer School in Probability (Seattle) and the Clay Mathematics Institute 2010 Summer School (B\'uzios, Brazil), where drafts of this paper were used as lecture notes for courses.
+We also thank Nathana\"el Berestycki, Ewain Gwynne, Xin Sun, and a reading group at the Newton Institute in Cambridge for helpful comments.
+The author was partially supported by a grant from the Simons Foundation while at the Newton Institute, and also by DMS-1209044, a fellowship from the Simons Foundation, and EPSRC grants {EP/L018896/1} and {EP/I03372X/1}.